Miami, Cruise Capital of the World

 Cruises From Miami

-Miami is home to some of the world's most distinguished cruiselines, including Azamara Cruise Lines, Carnival Cruise Lines, Celebrity Cruises, Crystal Cruises, Fred Olsen Cruise Lines, Norwegian Cruise Lines, Royal Caribbean International, and Oceania Cruises.
+Miami is home to many of the world's best known cruise lines, including Azamara Cruise Lines, Carnival Cruise Lines, Celebrity Cruises, Crystal Cruises, Norwegian Cruise Lines, Royal Caribbean International, and Oceania Cruises.

 South Beach (widely known as SoBe)